 Completely sand the piece down properly.

 Be sure to use the correct grit for your wood type.
-Learn more in How to Sand Wood Furniture post.
+Learn more in the How to Sand Wood Furniture post.

 Choose a pre-stain method.